gcuendet/beancount-import/README.md

 - [beancount_import.source.ultipro_google](beancount_import/source/ultipro_google.py):
   imports Google employee Ultipro payroll statements.
 - [beancount_import.source.generic_importer_source](beancount_import/source/generic_importer_source.py):
-  imports from `beancount.ingest.importer.ImporterProtocol` subclass Importers.
+  imports from `beangulp.importer.ImporterProtocol` subclass Importers.
 See [beancount's documentation](https://beancount.github.io/docs/importing_external_data.html#the-importing-process) on how to write one and checkout the [examples](examples/) directory for a simple csv importer

 Refer to the individual data source documentation for details on configuration.

 # Usage

 To run Beancount-import, create a Python script that invokes the `beancount_import.webserver.main` function.
 Refer to the examples [fresh](examples/fresh/run.py) and [manually_entered](examples/manually_entered/run.py).

 ## Errors

 Any errors either from Beancount itself or one of the data sources are shown in the `Errors` tab.
 It is usually wise to manually resolve any errors, either using the built-in editor or an external editor, before proceeding, as some errors may result in incorrect behavior.
 Balance errors, however, are generally safe to ignore.

 ## Viewing candidates

 Select the `Candidates` tab to view the current pending imported entry, along with all proposed matches with existing and other pending transactions.
 The original unmatched entry is always listed last, and the proposal that includes the most matched postings is listed first.
 The list with checkboxes at the top indicates which existing or pending transactions are used in each proposed match; the current pending transaction is always listed first.
 If many incorrect matches were found, you can deselect the checkboxes to filter the matches.

 You can select one of the proposed entries by clicking on it, or using the up/down arrow keys.
 To accept a proposed entry as is, you can press Enter or double click it.
 This immediately modifies the journal to reflect the change, and also displays the relevant portion of the journal in the Journal tab, so that you may easily make manual edits.

 ## Specifying unknown accounts

 If a proposed entry includes unknown accounts, they are highlighted with a distinctive background color and labeled with a group number.
 The account shown is the one that was automatically predicted, or `Expenses:FIXME` if automatic prediction was not possible (e.g. because of lack of training data).
 There are several ways to correct any incorrectly-predicted accounts:

 - To change an individual account, you can Shift+click on it, type in the new account name, and then press Enter.
 If you press Escape while typing in the account name, the account will be left unchanged.
 A fuzzy matching algorithm is used for autocompletion: if you type "ex:co", for example, it will match any accounts for which there is a subsequence of 2 components, where the first starts (case-insensitively) with "ex" and the second starts with "co", such as an `Expenses:Drinks:Coffee` account.
 - To change all accounts within a proposed entry that share the same group number, you can click on one of the accounts without holding shift, or press the digit key corresponding to the group number.
 Once you type in an account and press Enter, the specified account will be substituted for all postings in the group.
 - To change all accounts within a proposed entry, you can click the `Change account` button or press the `a` key.
 Once you type in an account and press Enter, the specified account will be substituted for all unknown accounts in the current entry.
 - If you wish to postpone specifying the correct account, you can click the `Fixme later` button or press the `f` key.
 This will substitute the original unknown account names for all unknown accounts in the current entry.
 If you then accept this entry, the transaction including these FIXME accounts will be added to your journal, and the next time you start Beancount-import the transaction will be treated as a pending entry.

 ## Viewing associated source data

 Data sources may indicate that additional source data is associated with particular candidate entries, typically based on the metadata fields and/or links that are included in the transaction.
 For example, the `beancount_import.source.amazon` data source associates the order invoice HTML page with the transaction, and the `beancount_import.source.google_purchases` data source associates the purchase details HTML page.
 Other possible source data types include PDF statements and receipt images.

 You can view any associated source data for the currently selected candidate by